 1. Gaze Upon Uluru

 Uluru, previously known as Ayers Rock, is located within the Uluru-Kata Tjuta National Park, where dogs are strictly not allowed.
-However, it’s still possible to visit the vicinity with your dog, with pets permitted at the Ayers Rock Campground at the nearby resort township of Yulara.
+However, it’s still possible to visit the vicinity with your dog, with pets permitted on campsites at the Ayers Rock Campground at the nearby resort township of Yulara.

 While you’ll likely want to organise some local pet sitting (see more below) to explore this wonder up close, including the sunrise and sunset lookouts, the walk around the base of Uluru and a road trip to nearby Kata Tjuta, make time to enjoy a sunset with your dog at your side.